How Are Automakers Responding to Trump’s Tariffs?

 Volkswagen Group (Audi, Bentley, Lamborghini, Porsche, Volkswagen)

 Volkswagen has told its dealers it will add an “import fee” line item to vehicle pricing on window stickers.
 Set to take effect after April 22, it will allow customers to actually see the impact of the Trump tariffs on the bottom line pricing.
-Current VW dealer inventory is roughly 50 to 60 days, and vehicles allocated through April 7-8 are not impacted by tariffs, according to reports.
+VW dealer inventory at the beginning of April was roughly 50 to 60 days, and vehicles allocated through April 7-8 are not impacted by tariffs, according to reports.
 VW has halted rail shipments from Mexico of the Jetta, Taos and Tiguan and has also reportedly halted ocean shipments at European ports.
 Details of these fees and the amounts they represent will be announced to dealers prior to the April 22 allocation.

 Volvo Cars (Polestar, Volvo)